Namibia entry requirements for Serbia passport holders

 Arrive at Hosea Kutako International Airport (WDH)

-At immigration, present your passport with the visa sticker, your return ticket, and proof of accommodation.
+At immigration, present your passport, your e-visa or visa sticker, your return ticket, and proof of accommodation.
 The officer may ask about your travel plans.
 Keep your documents in your hand luggage — not in checked bags.

 4